-"Our orders from the Admiral are to assist the Kerry RIC in patrolling the Dingle peninsula and Tralee area, to stop the shipment and to arrest the traitors if they try to land there.
+"Our orders from the Admiral are to assist the Kerry RIC in patrolling the Dingle Peninsula and Tralee area, to stop the shipment and to arrest the traitors if they try to land there.
 I'm putting you in charge of our part of this operation, Boyle.
 Take whomever you need from the detachment and don't screw up this time.